Friday, May 9, 2014

 1/4 teaspoon freshly grated nutmeg

-1/2 cup Parmigiano-Reggiano cheese grated on a Microplane
+1/2 cup Pecorino Romano cheese grated on a Microplane

-Neutral oil for frying - I use grapeseed or peanut
+Neutral oil for frying - I use grapeseed (Olive oil would be good too.)

 Toast the pine nuts on top of the stove.
 I use a 10-inch cast iron skillet, which gives me plenty of room to stir them as they toast.
 They get crunchy as they turn slightly golden - they do not have to actually color - so take them out a little before you think you should.
 Above all, do not let them burn, or you will have to start over.

-Break the egg into a large bowl, and beat with a fork.
-Then add all of the ground meat, the cooled onion-garlic-parsley mixture, the drained currants, toasted pine nuts, chili flakes (crushing with your fingers), nutmeg, Maldon Salt flakes (crushing with your fingers), pepper, cheese, and breadcrumbs.
+Break the eggs into a large bowl, and beat with a fork.
+Then add all of the ground meat, the onion, garlic, parsley, the drained currants, toasted pine nuts, nutmeg, salt, pepper, cheese, and breadcrumbs.
 Mix thoroughly with your hands.

 Portion this mixture into meatballs using a 1-1/2 inch scoop to make them all the same size.
-Roll them with your hands, but they do not have to be perfectly round; a little lumpy is okay.
+Roll them with your hands, but they do not have to be perfectly round.
 Heat about 1/4-inch of a oil in a large skillet, and brown the meatballs on all sides.
-I like to use a neutral oil, grapes or peanut, to cook the meatballs, but you could use olive oil.
+I like to use neutral grapeseed oil, to cook the meatballs, but olive oil would work well too.
 Add to your simmering tomato sauce, and cook for 20 minutes.

 Note: Only a member of this blog may post a comment.